Brechard/computer-vision-tf2/README.md

 - title: title to add to the output image.
 - tiny: by default it uses the full model (use --tiny for the tiny version or --notiny to force the full model).

+To use the test image don't set image path.

     python -m models.detection.predict --img_path <img_path>